ratlog/ratlog-spec/readme.md

 # 🐀 Ratlog - Application Logging for Rats, Humans and Machines

 **Disclaimer**: *The Ratlog specification is still in draft state and might be subject to breaking changes.
-We try our best to publish a stable version as soon as possible.*
+We try our best to publish a stable version as soon as possible.
+[Leave feedback](https://github.com/ratlog/ratlog.github.io/issues) and help us get there faster!*

 ----------------------------